Blossoms Shanghai: Screenwriting credit dispute and leaked audio recordings

 Since 2022, prior to the drama’s release, Cheng Junnian (程駿年), a graduate of the Central Academy of Drama, had published a series of articles under the pen name "Gu Er" (古二) on his WeChat account Gu Er New Talk, accusing the production team of Blossoms Shanghai of violating his labor and authorship rights.
 Cheng initially wrote in allegorical, surreal narratives without naming individuals, but following the drama’s premiere, his name appeared in the end credits as “pre-production script editor.”
 The next day, Cheng began publishing posts under his real name, claiming he had originally joined the project as both director and screenwriter but was later reassigned as director Wong Kar-wai’s personal assistant with a salary of 3,000 RMB per month, responsible for food and logistics.
 He alleged that he had written scripts for Blossoms Shanghai for three years without a contract, remuneration, or formal credit, and further accused the production team of workplace bullying and exploitation.
-Cheng, who later developed Kennedy disease, claimed that when he asked Wong for permission to rest on set due to his muscular atrophy, Wong responded, “What do you want from me?”
+Cheng, who had been diagnosed with Kennedy disease before he joined the crew, claimed that when he asked Wong for permission to rest on set due to his muscular atrophy, Wong responded, “What do you want from me?”

 Between late August and early September 2025, Cheng released multiple audio recordings of his discussions with credited screenwriter Qin Wen (秦雯), drawing attention online.
 On 20 September, Qin issued a statement through her lawyer announcing legal action against "those spreading distorted or infringing information," while the Blossoms Shanghai production team posted on Weibo that it “respects and supports the lawful rights of all creators,” adding that “the extended end credits of the final episode are our tribute to over two thousand members of the production crew.”
 On 23 September, the production team issued another statement, identifying Cheng as a member of the “pre-production research team” who "left the crew on 31 December 2020 without notifying the production and took away preparatory materials without authorization,” asserting that "he was never one of the screenwriters of Blossoms Shanghai."
 On the same day, Cheng’s WeChat account was blocked by Tencent, which is also one of the series’ producers and its exclusive streaming platform, citing a complaint that the account had “violated the Provisions on the Administration of Internet User Public Account Information Services.”

-Between October and November 2025, Cheng published multiple audio recordings on social media, alleging that Wong Kar-wai, co-director Li Shuang, producer Peng Qihua, and lead screenwriter Qin Wen made disparaging remarks about several actors including those in the cast of Blossoms Shanghai.
-The recordings also reportedly included politically sensitive discussions.
-Some recordings contained Qin Wen describing an incident in which she and a companion were detained by Shanghai police and later released without penalty due to her connections.
-On 11 November 2025, the Shanghai police stated that Qin’s then act of striking a police officer was minor in nature, and no administrative penalty was imposed.